 - 1. For in vitro diagnostic use.
 For laboratory professional use only. - Probe mixtures contain formamide, which is a teratogen; do not breathe fumes or allow skin contact.
-Handle with care; wear gloves and a lab coat. - 3.
-Handle DAPI with care; wear gloves and a lab coat. - Do not use if the vial(s) are damaged, or the vial contents are compromised in any way. - Follow local disposal regulations for your location along with recommendations in the Safety Data Sheet to determine the safe disposal of this product.
+Handle with care; wear gloves and a lab coat. - Handle DAPI with care; wear gloves and a lab coat.
+Do not use if the vial(s) are damaged, or the vial contents are compromised in - any way.
+Follow local disposal regulations for your location along with recommendations - Follow local disposal regulations for your location along with recommendations in the Safety Data Sheet to determine the safe disposal of this product.
 This also applies to damaged test kit contents. - 6.
 Dispose of all used reagents and any other contaminated disposable materials following procedures for infectious or potentially infectious waste.
-It is the responsibility of each laboratory to handle solid and liquid waste according to their nature and degree of hazardousness and to treat and dispose of them (or have them treated and disposed of) in accordance with any applicable regulations. - 7.
-Operators must be capable of distinguishing the colours red and green. - 8.
-Failure to adhere to the outlined protocol and reagents may affect the performance and lead to false positive/negative results. - The probe should not be diluted or mixed with other probes. - Failure to use 10μl of probe during the pre-denaturation stage of the protocol may affect the performance and lead to false positive/negative results. - 11.
+It is the responsibility of each laboratory to handle solid and liquid waste according to their nature and degree of hazardousness and to treat and dispose of them (or have them treated and disposed of) in accordance with any applicable regulations.

+- 7 Operators must be capable of distinguishing the colours red, blue, and green. - 8 Failure to adhere to the outlined protocol and reagents may affect the performance and lead to false positive/negative results. - The probe should not be diluted or mixed with other probes. - 10.
+Failure to use 10μ I of probe during the pre-denaturation stage of the protocol may affect the performance and lead to false positive/negative results. - 11.
 All products should be validated before use.

-Internal controls should be carried out by using unaffected cell populations in testing samples.
+12. Internal controls should be carried out by using unaffected cell populations in testing samples.